MicrosoftDocs/dynamics365smb-docs/business-central/across-flow-troubleshoot.md

 Even though Business Central has no set limit on the size of records returned by APIs, the Dynamics 365 Business Central connector for Power Automate can handle only records up to 8 MB.

 All the Business Central APIs provided by Microsoft return records under this limit, but APIs provided by partners might not.
-If you see an error "The response from the Business Central service is too large", reach out to the partner who created the API you are using.
+If you see an error "The response from the Business Central service is too large", reach out to the partner who created the API you're using.

 ## "Entity set not found" error